WA Quick Guide to Stamp Duty

 Is there a threshold for paying Stamp Duty?

-The current SDLT threshold is £125,000 for residential properties and £150,000 for non-residential land and properties (thresholds may differ in Scotland and Wales).
+Up until 8th July, SDLT threshold was £125,000 for residential properties and £150,000 for non-residential land and properties (thresholds may differ in Scotland and Wales).
 However, the Chancellor has announced a temprorary holiday on stamp duty on the first £500,000 of all property sales in England and Northern Ireland until 31 March 2021.

 How much do I have to pay?

 If you buy a property worth under £500,000 you won’t pay any stamp duty.
 If your new home is worth more than that you can find out how much Stamp Duty you have to pay online using the Government’s Stamp Duty Land Tax (SDLT) calculator.
 It’s important to note that stamp duty is paid upon completion, therefore if you’ve exchanged contracts but not yet completed, you can still benefit from this saving.

 If you have a solicitor, agent or conveyancer, they’ll usually file your return and pay the tax on your behalf on the day of completion and add the amount to their fees.
 They’ll also claim any relief you’re eligible for, such as if you’re a first-time buyer.
 If they don’t do this for you, you can file a return yourself and make the payment yourself online, by CHAPS, at your bank or building society, by BACs or by cheque.